DDieterich/ODBCapture/docs/Generated-Self-Build.md

 Use of accurate and complete database source code exposes the need for source code options, or layering, when building a database.
 The options/layers include the need for:
 * Basic application configuration data
 * Environment and/or test specific configuration data
-* Source code for unit testing on a development database
+* PL/SQL for unit testing on a development database
 * Test data for unit testing on a development database
-* Source code for QA testing on a QA database
+* PL/SQL for QA testing on a QA database
 * Test data for QA testing on a QA database

 Each of these options/layers needs to be assembled in a fassion that allow the resulting database to function correctly.
-DDL and DML script generation must account for these options/layers and the inter-dependencies between them.
+DDL, DML, and DCL script generation must account for these options/layers and the inter-dependencies between them.

-**No easy way to create database source code.**
+**Creating database source code.**

 While some development teams have created custom utilities to produce accurate and complete database source code, there is no generic tool set available  Technical limitations of commercially available tools include the requirement to use a GUI to select tables and database objects to export.